a-eski/ncsh/README.md

 * z: a native autojump/z-oxide/z command builtin.
 * Working towards POSIX compliance.

+### Controls

+A lot of controls will feel familar to GNU readline.

+* Right/left arrow keys move the cursor
+* Up/down arrow keys move through your history
+* home/end go to start and end of the line
+* Ctrl+W deletes a word, Ctrl+U deletes the entire line
+* If an autocompletion is visible and you are at the end of the line, right arrow will complete the autocompletion.
+Will add functionality to be able to switch this to tab
+* Backspace and delete work as expected.
+* Tab will show you all possible completions for your current input.
+Use up and down arrow to scroll through, then enter to select the completion.

 ### History

 History uses the same format as bash, text separated by newlines: